Lightweight Effect Polymorphism

 }

-We can also provide a block that uses a user-defined effects:
+we can provide a block that uses it:

-To be able to run it, we handle the user-effect at the call-site to eachLine:
+To be able to run it, we handle the user-effect at the call-site to eachLine, for example by printing to the console:

 Now, the effects that are used by the block argument are handled in its lexical scope.